arminc/arminc.github.io/_posts/2013-11-17-goodbye-ubuntu-welcome-arch-linux.md

 tags:
   - arch
   - ubuntu
 description: I started using Linux years ago and I tried a lot of distributions but Ubuntu was always my main distribution on my work laptop.
+The reason why I used Ubuntu was simple, it worked and it did not have a lot of maintenance if you didn't customize.
+But after so many years of Ubuntu I needed a change.
 ---

 I started using Linux years ago and I tried a lot of distributions but Ubuntu was always my main distribution on my work laptop.
 The reason why I used Ubuntu was simple, it worked and it did not have a lot of maintenance if you didn't customize.
 But after so many years of Ubuntu I needed a change.